SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/standardlib.md

 see _plottertext_ in _demos_ for a good example.

+### dosargs
+This is the official SSTNPL module for parsing command line arguments passed to applications by SBTCVM-DOS's `command.txe`

+see the __SBTCVM-DOS source code__ for examples of its usage.

 ### comprompt
 This is a standard command prompt routine shared by several SSTNPL-based